 Any advertising within the university’s web presence must be agreed by the Marketing and Communications team and must be suitable for where it is being displayed.

-13.4 Departmental Digital Leads will ensure websites under their department comply with university policies, and that all content is accurate and up-to-date.
-Report any faults to either the College Online Media Developer, the Corporate Web Team, or ICT Services as applicable.
-Ensure that content guides and best practice guides are followed and develop publishing schedules for blogs and social media a
+Compliance

+Internal compliance: Failure to comply with this strategy can be a disciplinary matter which may have serious consequences under the terms of University regulations, contracts of employment, or other contracts or agreements.

+External compliance: All web content, including websites, video, copy, photography, and graphics will be compliant with university publishing standards, as well as EU and UK legislation and regulations.

 9. Annex: Relationship to other university strategies and plans*